 - Hiring outsourced staff where appropriate to help you get the job done

-These tips all fall under the auspices of “organizational skills” – absolutely vital if you’re to make a success of your construction projects.
+These tips all fall under the auspices of “organizational skills” – absolutely vital if you’re to make a success of your construction business.

 On site, your workers will be using all kinds of tools, vehicles and machines to get the job done.
 They’ll be expensive and valuable, but they may also be approaching several years of age.
 Some may break, some may be faulty, and others might simply not be up for the job on a modern construction site.
 So the advice here is to engage with new technology and to make upgrades where you can to your tools and hardware.

 Where to start?
 Well, you should always be keeping an eye out for automation technology.
 Look to automatic welders for plastic, for instance, to give your workers a head-start when they’re fixing the paneling on roofs and under floors.
 Or invest in far better material-moving equipment – like cranes – so that the logistics of getting things around your site take far less time.

 It’s easy to lose sight of the workers when you’re in the planning office of a project site.
 You’re trying to see the big picture constantly, envisaging potential delays that could come from anywhere on your risk map.
 With this perspective in mind, you can often forget that it’s the people who are following your commands that are ultimately going to decide the success of your project.